tswow/tswow-wiki-0.13/Introduction/5_CustomSpells.md

 We can create this spell just like we have with the others, but as we start to look through the autocomplete options we might not find anything relating to mana or spell resources.
 Didn't we just promise no troubleshooting?

-It turns out that "spell resources" is called "Power" in World of Warcraft, and the following code will successfully change bone shields resource type to use mana instead:
+It turns out that "spell resources" is called "Power" in World of Warcraft (not to be confused with _Spell Power_), and the following code will successfully change bone shields resource type to use mana instead:

 ```ts
 import { std } from "tswow-stdlib";